jacebryan/Sample_Repo/.github/ISSUE_TEMPLATE/4-Documentation: Suggested New Content.md

 ---
 name: Have ideas for new content?
-about: Suggest new content for documentation
+about: Suggest new documentation content
 ---

 Thank you for your submission!
 Please provide us with the following information: